pglen/pyvserv/README.md

 ## 	Python fully encrypted server

  PyvServ is a fully fledged encrypting TCP/IP server written in Python.
-The encryption algorithm is bluepy.
+The encryption algorithm is AES.
 The server can be fully administered from the protocol side.

- PyvServ contains protocol level encryption, which can be switched on by instructing the server to use an encryption key.
+ PyvServ contains protocol level encryption, which can be switched on by instructing the server to use an encryption (session) key.

- PyvServ contains key exchange protocol, so the new session keys can be transmitted securely, even with zero knowledge.
+ PyvServ contains key exchange protocol, so the new session keys can be transmitted securely.
+The key exchange is base on ECC.

- PyvServ internally generates random keys, and spools asymmetric key generation, so communication data is always distinctive.
+ PyvServ has utilities to generate encryption keys.
+At least one key needs to be generated before use.
+The server picks from a pool of keys, so communication data is always distinctive.

+ PyvServ has blockchain capable back end.
+The new data is linked to the previous record.
+Utilities to verify the data

+ PyvServ has file upload / download capabilities.

- Project is still in motion, not much is usable yet.
+ Project is still in motion, but a lot of it is usable.

  Dependencies:

  Most linux system have all the dependencies by default.
-Some dependencies may need adding, like the following:

-sudo apt install python3-psutil sudo apt install python3-bcrypt
+Some dependencies are added automatically on installation.

+     pydbase, pyvpacker, pyvecc

- The firewall needs to be opened for incoming connections on port 9999.
+ The firewall needs to be opened for incoming connections on port xxxx

 For example (assuming port 6666):